MyResearch Frequently Asked Questions

 Here you will find answers to some of the most frequently asked questions relating to MyResearch, if you do not find an answer to your question below please contact my-research-help@uq.edu.au

-After entering my UQ credentials, I am sent back to the login page
+After entering my UQ SSO credentials, why am I sent back to the login page?

 - You do not have an active MyResearch account